Gcampes/emberzone.github.io/_posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

   },

   // Run once on component init, sets the default empty values for the field
-  // and generated the hasPropertyName propertiese for each field.
+  // and generated the hasPropertyName properties for each field.
   defineFieldProperties: Ember.on('init', function() {
     this.UI_FIELDS.forEach((field) => {
       this.set(field, '');